 "What button?
 I don't see a red button, there IS no red button!
 Oh here it"

-Jerk Jock: Terrence, who is thusly described as "a good athlete, but a bad sport."
+Terrence is part Jerkass part Jerk Jock, described as "a good athlete, but a bad sport."

-Eric Fry and Eric Bacon are described as being mean in the first book; Bacon because everyone calls him "Fatso" (due to their belief that all Erics are fat, since the other two Erics are fat), and Fry because he always has to play left field when the kids play baseball.
-As a further result, everyone thinks Eric Ovens is a Jerk Ass as well (earning him the unflattering nickname "Crabapple") but in reality he's quite nice and polite.
+Eric Fry and Eric Bacon are described as being mean in the first book; Bacon because everyone calls him "Fatso" (due to their belief that all Erics are fat, since the other two Erics are fat), and Fry because he always has to play right field when the kids play kickball.
+As a further result, everyone thinks Eric Ovens is a Jerkass as well (earning him the unflattering nickname "Crabapple") but in reality he's quite nice and polite.

 But the biggest one of all is Sammy, a dead rat in a disguise of raincoats.

-Mr. Gorf's natural voice, which is high and squeaky.
+Mr. Gorf's natural voice is high and squeaky, sounding like a French donkey with a sore throat.
 The voice he normally used was a gentle brogue stolen from a Scottish man.

 Least Rhymable Word: Allison has to write a poem using the word "purple" for one assignment.
 After going through the alphabet multiple times, she decides to rhyme it with "burp'll," as in, "I bet a burp'll stop that baby from crying."